-Each Intel Pentium II Xeon or Pentium III Xeon processor is packaged in a cartridge that includes the processor core with an integrated 32 KB primary (L1) cache and the secondary (L2) cache.
+Each Pentium II processor is packaged in a cartridge.
+The cartridge includes the processor core with an integrated 16 KB primary (L1) cache, the secondary (L2) cache, and a back cover.

 The processor implements the MMXTM technology and maintains full backward compatibility with the 8086, 80286, Intel386TM, Intel486TM, Pentium, Pentium Pro and previous Pentium II processors.
 The processor's numeric coprocessor significantly increases the speed of floating point operations and complies with ANSI/IEEE standard 754-1985.